Notre Dame de Namur University

 INSPIRATIONAL GUEST SPEAKERS

 NDNU’s location in the San Francisco Bay Area attracts dynamic guest speakers.
 Recent visitors include Apple computer marketing guru and entrepreneur Guy Kawasaki; and John Chisholm, author of Unleash Your Inner Company.

 Apartments for single students

 Special housing for disabled students

-Notre Dame de Namur University features community-based learning and an annual campus-wide Call to Action Day, where students, faculty, and staff engage in service.
+Notre Dame de Namur University features community-based learning and an annual campus-wide Call to Action Day, where students, faculty, and staff engage in community service.
 The campus’s Sister Dorothy Stang Center and the Center for Spirituality both offer opportunities for learning through service.
 Many academic classes also incorporate into their curriculum hands-on projects with community organizations.

 Notre Dame de Namur University is located near San Francisco and in Silicon Valley, two of the world’s most dynamic centers for technology and innovation.
 Career fairs on campus attract a variety of local employers, including corporations, nonprofits, local school districts, small businesses, and government agencies.
-The Career Services Office provides career counseling, for-credit classes, information resources and tools, and on-campus events aimed at fostering the career development of students and alumni.
+The Career Services Office provides career counseling, for-credit classes, information resources and tools, and on-campus visits by local professionals aimed at fostering the career development of students and alumni.
 The center offers career counseling and maintains a career resource library.